BNganB/gscholar-scraper/README.md

 ## Update 17/7/23

-I have changed the implementation so that the tool works again, manual reCaptcha solving is required for the time being.
+I have changed the implementation so that the tool works again (selenium in/requests out), manual reCaptcha solving is required for the time being.
+Working on dealing with 0 citation papers and multiple-page scraping w/o captcha checks every request.